OFFICE HOURS | CET/CEST 0800-2200 | PLEASE CALL +45 70 20 00 51 info@opmas.dk

 • You plan to ask the passengers to reimburse flight costs

-• You plan to use the aircraft for purposes such as, e.g., demonstration flights
+• You plan to use the aircraft for purposes such as, e.g. demonstration flights

 • You plan to use a yacht-based helicopter

-• You wonder whether the crew or the passengers are considered the real users of the aircraft (decisive for rights)
+• You wonder whether the crew or the passengers are considered the users of the aircraft (decisive for rights)

 • You have heard that the owner must be present somewhere within the EU (not correct in most cases)